 Sanctity of Human Life – What’s the Real Issue?

 At the root of one’s view of the social issues about human life is a moral choice one makes about life.
 Even deeper, however, is the choice we make about who determines morality.
+That’s the real issue when it come to the sanctity of human life.

 The Social Issues: